Beige background

 Current situation

 The catastrophic flooding was triggered by unusually heavy rainfall and the melting of glaciers.
 Precipitation levels were almost three times the average.
 More than 15% of the country was submerged, more than 1,700 people died and millions of hectares of agricultural land were flooded.
 This resulted in the devastation of large parts of the harvest and the destruction of houses and roads.
 Approximately 33 million people have been affected by the flooding.
-The disaster has demonstrated the extent to which Pakistan is vulnerable to the impacts of climate change.
+The disaster has demonstrated the extent to which Pakistan is already vulnerable to the impacts of climate change.
 The country is not prepared for such events as it lacks early warning mechanisms and crisis prevention measures.

 A group of women attending a workshop